Irish College in Paris: Eighteenth century

 In 1792 following the French Revolution, the two Irish colleges in Paris, namely the Collège des Lombards, and the then junior college, the Collège des Irlandais on the rue du Cheval Vert, were closed, as were all the other Irish colleges in France.
 The original library collection of the Irish College was entirely lost during the Revolution.
 The closing of the colleges on the Continent deprived the bishops of Ireland of the means of educating their clergy.
 They, therefore, petitioned the British Government for authorisation to establish an ecclesiastical college at home.
 The petition was granted, and Maynooth College was founded in 1795.
 In support of their petition, the bishops submitted a statement of the number of Irish ecclesiastics receiving education on the Continent when the French Revolution began.

-During the seventeenth and eighteenth centuries, forty students of the Irish college in Paris were raised to the episcopal bench.
+During the seventeenth and eighteenth centuries, forty students of the Irish College in Paris were raised to the episcopal bench.
 Over the period 1660 to 1730, more than sixty Irishmen held the office of procurator of the German nation —one of the four sections of the faculty of arts in the ancient university.
-Dr. Michael Moore, an Irish priest, held the office of the principal of the Collège de Navarre, and was twice elected rector of the university.
+Michael Moore, an Irish priest, held the office of the principal of the Collège de Navarre, and was twice elected rector of the university.
 Many Irishmen held chairs in the university.
-Dr. Sleyne was professor at the Sorbonne.
-Dr. Power was a professor of the college at Lisieux; Dr. O'Lonergan at the college of Reims.
-Dr. John Plunkett, Dr. Patrick J. Plunkett, and Dr. Flood, superiors or provisors of the Irish college, were in succession royal professors of theology at the Collège de Navarre.
+John Sleyne was a professor at the Sorbonne.
+Power was a professor of the college at Lisieux; and O'Lonergan at the college of Reims.
+John Plunkett, Patrick J. Plunkett, and Flood, superiors or provisors of the Irish college, were in succession royal professors of theology at the Collège de Navarre.

-From its closure following the revolution, the Irish College was leased by Abbé Patrick MacDermott who ran a lay school there up until 1800; both Napoleon's youngest brother Jérôme and his step-son studied there.
+From its closure following the revolution, the Irish College was leased by Patrick MacDermott who ran a lay school there up until 1800; both Napoleon's youngest brother Jérôme and his step-son studied there.